 The City of Bloomington and the NMCWD partnered to create two educational videos about the project.

 Upcoming water quality project to clean up Normandale Lake

-Lake users will notice low water levels in the lake from late summer to early spring.
-You will see boats on the lake in the spring doing work.
+Lake users will notice low water levels in the lake from late summer 2018 to early spring 2019 during the drawdown.
+You will see boats on the lake in spring 2019 doing work.
 After the lake refills, and the project is complete, a healthier plant population will grow in the lake.

 The lake management practices considered as part of this project are part of a holistic approach to improving the water quality and ecological health of Normandale Lake.
 The practices are intended to reduce internal phosphorus loading, improve the native aquatic plant community, and increase the concentrations of dissolved oxygen in the water column, helping the lake’s fishery, reduce foul odors often produced during the summer months, and improve recreational use of the lake.

 The District has recently expanded its emphasis on the role of ecological indicators (aquatic plants, phytoplankton, fish, etc.) in overall lake health, as well as the feedback mechanisms between these indicators.
 Several evaluation factors for holistic assessment of lake health, including water quality, aquatic communities, water quantity, wildlife habitat, and recreation are emphasized.
 While numerical goals exist for some of these factors (e.g., MPCA water quality standards), other ecological lake health factors will be assessed without strict numerical goals (e.g, health of the aquatic plant communities) before and after the project.

 Contact Erica, Program and Project Manager, at 952-358-2276.

 DID YOU KNOW?

 The City of Bloomington and the NMCWD created Normandale Lake in 1979 for flood control.
 Since its creation, it has prevented significant flooding in Bloomington.
 More Information